 The centerpiece of Bellagio, located just off the main lobby, is the Conservatory.
 This is one garden you'll be glad you don't have to water.
 It takes a staff of more than 100 to take care of the thousands of potted flowers, trees and plants that make up the beautiful displays that change five times a year.

-Chocoholics, three words for you: Jean Philippe Pâtisserie.
-World Pastry Champion Jean-Philippe Maury serves up beautiful pastries, creamy gelato and more chocolate candy and truffles than you've ever dreamed possible in his shop at Bellagio.
+Chocoholics, two words for you: Bellagio Pâtisserie.
+This place serves up beautiful pastries, creamy gelato and more chocolate candy and truffles than you've ever dreamed possible.
 But the main attraction here is the world's largest chocolate fountain.
 Yep, it's certified by Guinness World Records.

 The Bellagio's focus on elegance and luxury means it's not really the most kid-friendly property in town.
 You have to be 18 or a registered guest to enter the resort unless you have restaurant reservations or are going to a show like "O." If you're not a guest and you're bringing a child to a show at the hotel, be prepared to show your ticket.

 All rooms, with the exception of the 19th floor, are non-smoking; there will be a $500 - $1000 plus tax deep cleaning fee at checkout for those who smoke in rooms.
 Your best bet is to just do this in designated areas, like the resort's casino, bars or clubs.

 Because of the large lake in front of the hotel, the front doors are set back a bit from the Strip.
 That means you'll have a short walk to get to the Las Vegas Boulevard sidewalk.
 Don't worry though – as you're walking you can be entertained by the fountain show.